 Participate in an online auction

 Karl was an avid photographer and artist.
 Florida Sea Grant has teamed with Fracture printing to conduct an online auction featuring glass prints of Karl’s photography.
-At least one of Karl’s paintings will be part of the auction as well.
-The auction site is still in development, but in mid-September visit www.32auctions.com to place a bid.
+Six of Karl’s photographs and six of his paintings will be auctioned.
+Bidding begins at noon on Tuesday, October 29, and ends at 3 pm (EST) on Wednesday, December 18.
+Visit www.32auctions.com/HavensExcellenceFund to view items and place a bid.
 All proceeds will go to the fund.

 Karl was a leader in aquatic research of a type that is increasingly needed in Florida, as the state is experiencing increased pressures on its water supply and more frequent and severe harmful algal blooms on its coasts and in its rivers and lakes.
 Tell others about this opportunity to further research in this critical area.